jcpeterson/choices13k/README.md

      -1.0         0.05            23.0         0.05
 ```

-NOTE: 'bRate' is the average of the gamble B selection probabilities over all subjects for a problem.
+NOTE: `bRate` is the average of the gamble B selection probabilities over all subjects for a problem.
 Specifically, each subject completed 5 trials for a given problem.
 The frequency the subject chose gamble B across those trials gives p(Gamble B) for that subject x problem.
 Those probabilities were then averaged over subjects to generate the final `bRate` for a problem.
 Hence bRate * n  gives the sum of gamble B selection probabilities across all subjects on a problem.

 ## Citation